vishal-1344/lisa/README.md

 The central idea is **manifold stability**: maintain a low-dimensional *attracting* latent manifold embedded in a high-dimensional state space, even when the environment changes.

+LISA additionally supports an **interpretive layer** that treats invariants as provisional hypotheses and derives meaning from their mutual geometric coherence over time.
+This layer prevents **causal fixation**: repeated regularities are not automatically treated as permanent truths.
+Instead, the influence of learned structure is continuously modulated by coherence signals, enabling flexible bias alteration under abrupt regime change.

 ---

 ## Core Idea (Dual Timescales + Manifold Stability)